Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 It is a fully white, insectivorous bat that is uncommon and has a unique pouch at the end of its tail.

-Individual bats usually take up residence closest to the rachis (stem) of the palm frond when roosting in palm trees.
+When roosting in palm trees, individual bats usually reside closest to the rachis (stem) of the palm frond.

 Also, these bats are insectivores that mainly feed on moths.
 It flies straight upwards in open areas at a great height when feeding.

 It is known to sing while eating in Costa Rica.
-The noises it makes while singing is regarded to be particular to the genus.
+The noises it makes while singing are particular to the genus.

 10. Big-eared Woolly Bat

-The big-eared woolly bat (Chrotopterus auritus), sometimes known as the woolly false vampire bat, is a species of bat that belongs to the Order Chiroptera and Family Phyllostomidae.
+The big-eared woolly bat (Chrotopterus auritus), sometimes known as the woolly false vampire bat, belongs to the Order Chiroptera and Family Phyllostomidae.

 It’s also among the different types of bats in Costa Rica.
-This bat species reside in warm subtropical forests and roosts in hollow logs and caves, returning its food before eating it.
+This bat species resides in warm subtropical forests and roosts in hollow logs and caves, returning its food before eating it.

-The great size of big-eared woolly bats contributes to their slow flight, which usually occurs in dense thickets and at the height of 1 or 2 meters.
+The large size of big-eared woolly bats contributes to their slow flight, which usually occurs in dense thickets at a height of 1 or 2 meters.

 In addition, the dietary habits of big-eared woolly bats vary.
 It has been shown that its main food sources include small arthropods and vertebrates, such as fruits, beetles, moths, small mammals (such as opossums and rodents), birds (such as passerine birds), and even other bat species.